Cherreads

 The file existed.
 Someone above Elias's clearance had been watching since the corridor.
 Since the bloodline fired.
 Since before Will had known what he was.

-He closed it, kept moving, and let the information settle into the part of his chest where he kept the things he couldn't fix yet — next to the letters on the table, next to the amber shard, next to a status field that read blank where a name should be.
+Will let the information settle into the part of his chest reserved for problems he couldn't fix yet.
+It sat next to the letters on the table, the amber shard, and a status field that read blank where a name should be.

 The file existed.